Watching your waistline? There’s no need to ban Chinese New Year goodies, if you go by these rules.

 Instead, try to eat smaller portions at each house you visit.
 One way around this is to use a smaller plate.
 Did you know that using a larger plate actually tricks your brain into thinking portion sizes are smaller, which makes you more likely to eat more?
 Scientists call this the ‘Delboeuf illusion’.
 Conversely, by filling a smaller plate, you can trick your brain into feeling satisfied with much less.

 Eat in moderation!
 The majority of your festive goodies – like pineapple tarts, love letters, kueh lapis, and fried nian gao – are rich in calories and more likely to sit heavy in your stomach as they are high in fat and sugar.

 Balance your favourite treats with some healthier options which will sit lighter in your stomach when you’re dining or snacking at several houses.
-Limiting the portion you consume can make a significant difference as well!
-Here are a few of our suggestions:
+Limiting the portion you consume can make a significant difference as well.
+Here are a few suggestions:

 - Nuts and seeds (eg. pistachios, almonds, walnuts, sunflower seeds, melon seeds): High in fibre, protein and antioxidants, and packed with vitamin B6, a handful of nuts or seeds can make for a nutritious snack, while fibre helps with satiety – keeping you from overindulging on them.
 Choose nuts that are roasted, baked or raw.
 Avoid nuts that are fried or coated in sugar, honey or salt.

 - Fresh fruit (eg. mandarin oranges, pomelos, persimmons): Fruits are packed with fibre, vitamins, minerals and antioxidants.
 Vitamin C can help enhance the immune system, satisfy your sweet cravings and prevent constipation.